 From Greeley’s 1950’s drive-in diner which is still in business (pictured right), to its early 1900’s American styled courthouse are just a few of the local landmarks that are scattered throughout town.

 If they have to be rebuilt, the architectural style remains cohesive to its surroundings – as illustrated with the newer downtown ice rink (pictured left).
+Its great for ice scatting and watching hockey league games.

 Greeley often hosts a variety of popular acts and entertainment.
 When an artist or musical group comes to town, the Union Colony Civic Center is an exceptional place to go and see your favorite entertainers.

-The civic auditorium sets adjacent to the well designed recreational center which includes a community pool, an exercise facility and the senior center.
+The civic auditorium sets adjacent to the well designed recreational center which includes a community pool, an exercise facility, and the senior center.

 When July 4th rolls around, there is only one place to be and that is Greeley’s Island Grove Park.
-The Greeley Independence Stampede has one of, if not the biggest 4th of July rodeos in the United States.
+The Greeley Independence Stampede has one of, if not the biggest 4th of July rodeo in the United States.

 Hundreds of thousands of people visit the fair grounds starting the last week in June and ends on July 4th.
 What was once called the Spud Rodeo in 1922 is now a main event for the PRCA (Pro Rodeo Cowboy Association) circuit.

 The 4th of July celebration also brings plenty of food vendors, people selling their crafts, and a carnival filled with rides.
 Every evening there is a named act that performs in front of thousands of fans.
-And of course there is a 20 minute fireworks display that will dazzle your eyes.
+And of course, there is a 20 minute fireworks display that will dazzle your eyes.

 Greeley sits within a fifty square mile radius of three major Universities.
-They are Colorado State University – Ft Collins, the University of Colorado in Boulder, and Greeley’s own University of Northern Colorado.
+They are Colorado State University – Ft Collins, the University of Colorado – Boulder, and Greeley’s own University of Northern Colorado.
 In 1889, UNC was known then as a Teachers College.
 The University of Northern Colorado is still recognized as a premier college that continues to graduate high quality teachers.

 The UNC Bears football team earned two divisional 1 National Championship titles in 1996 and 1997.
 Nottingham Field was added to the campus in 1995.
 What a way to christen a new stadium with back to back championships!